 Risk helps you develop and keep your best people

 You might not see the benefits in the marketplace right away, but by taking risks, you will attract talent.
 As Ted said, talent wants to work for organizations that will allow them to take some risks.
 Top performers achieve personal growth and development by pushing new boundaries and taking calculated risks.
 I’ve heard it 100 times in interviews with potential candidates, too.
-The reason why talent want to work at a startup is because startups take risks.
+The reason why talent wants to work at a startup is that startups take risks.
 Candidates see this as an opportunity for growth.

 You learn more

 Finally, taking risks is one of the most meaningful ways that organizations can learn.
 And the best way to learn is by doing.
-Brandon Weber, Founder and CEO at Hightower believes that you need to redefine your relationship with your customers.
-That they increasingly want to view the supplier / customer relationship as a partnership.
+Brandon Weber, Founder, and CEO at Hightower believes that you need to redefine your relationship with your customers.
+That they increasingly want to view the supplier/customer relationship as a partnership.
 The most well thought out and researched hypothesis doesn’t always turn out.
 It’s sophisticated guesswork.
 A customer feedback loop is critical to truly understand what customers value and by redefining your relationship with your customers, you can create an environment where you can test ideas in the real world.

-As a successful organization you have to be careful to protect your revenue streams and customer base.
+As a successful organization, you have to be careful to protect your revenue streams and customer base.
 However, being too risk averse in today’s environment is probably an even bigger risk.
-Understanding where risk comes from and giving the positive elements of risk equal consideration can help.
+Understanding where the risk comes from and giving the positive elements of risk equal consideration can help.
 In a follow-up post, I look at some ways that organizations can embrace risk in a smart way.